 17. Snack attack at Calbee Plus

-Another one of those ‘must try’ experience, you just gotta grab an afternoon snack from Calbee Plus.
+Another one of those ‘must try’ experiences, you just gotta grab an afternoon snack from Calbee Plus.
 The big thing here is the most delicious, fresh, hot potato crisps your mouth has ever encountered.
 They specialise in serving up fresh chips straight from the cooker to your greedy little hands, topped with yummy (and slightly odd) things like chocolate and soft-serve ice cream.
 Find Calbee Plus here.

 18. Drink a lot of craft beer